-ag 9n.

-Statut ory topics that you can not withdraw your child from
+Statutory topics that you can not withdraw your child from

 Health Education

-• Physical health and fitness
+- Physical health and fitness

-• Basic first aid
+- Basic first aid

-• Changing adolescent body (including

-puberty & menstruation)
+- Changing adolescent body (including puberty & menstruation)

-• Mental wellbeing
+- Mental wellbeing

-• Internet safety and harms
+- Internet safety and harms

-• Healthy eating
+- Healthy eating

-• Drugs, alcohol and tobacco
+- Drugs, alcohol and tobacco

-• Health and prevention
+- Health and prevention

-Relatio nships Education
+Relationships Education

-• Families and people who care about me

-(including different types of families)
+- Families and people who care about me (including different types of families)

-• Caring friendships
+- Caring friendships

-• Being safe
+- Being safe

-• Respectful relationships
+- Respectful relationships

-• Online relationships
+- Online relationships

-Nation al Curriculum Science (RSE related
+National Curriculum Science (RSE related topics)

-topics)

-The basic parts of the human including

-cck, arms, elbows, legs, knees, face, ears, ir, mouth, teeth.
+Year 1: The basic parts of the human including head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth.

-eyes, nu

-Year 2: Notice that animals, including humans,

-have off spring which grow into adults.
+Year 2: Notice that animals, including humans, have offspring which grow into adults.

-The importance of exercise, eating the

-- ounts of different types of food, and
+Year 2: The importance of exercise, eating the right amounts of different types of food, and hygiene.

-hygiene.

-Year 3.
-The importance of eating the right types
+Year 3: The importance of eating the right types and amount of food.

-ount of food.

-ana ana Sall of Jood.

 Year 5: Reproduction in some plants and animals.

-Year 5.
-The changes as humans develop to old
+Year 5: The changes as humans develop to old age.

-age.
-The changes as humans develop to old

-uye .

-Year 6: The impact of diet, exercise, drugs and

-lifestyle on the way their bodies function.
+Year 6: The impact of diet, exercise, drugs and lifestyle on the way their bodies function.

-Year 6: Recognise that living things produce

-g of the same kind, but normally offspring

-vary and d are not identical to their parents.
+Year 6: Recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents.